on Friday, November 13, 2020

 Staff at the Cedar Falls Visitor Center wipe down high-touch points regularly

 This is an uncertain time for everyone.
 Visitors, community members, businesses and organizations are all navigating new territory while following state-mandated guidelines and local recommendations in order to keep everyone as safe as possible amidst COVID-19.

 STATE PROCLAMATIONS AND LOCAL ANNOUNCEMENTS

 Governor Reynolds has urged all Iowans to step up during the COVID-19 pandemic, emphasizing that it’s the simplest steps that are needed to defend against the virus.
 These measures include wearing a mask, practicing social distancing and washing your hands.
 Black Hawk County and the city of Cedar Falls also continue to encourage the use of masks while in public.
 You may begin to notice the use of #StepUpMaskUpIA and #MaskUpCF in our social media platforms.

-On September 8, 2020, the City of Cedar Falls went as far as to pass a mask mandate resolution that will be in effect until October 1, 2020.
-The details can be found HERE.
+On September 8, 2020, the City of Cedar Falls went as far as to pass a mask mandate resolution that was extended in October to December 9, 2020.
+The details can be found HERE and HERE.

 Other activities like our Public Art Tour, Downtown Tour & Hunt, Birding, Fishing, Celebrating George Wyth State Park and exploring more than 100 miles of trails in the Cedar Valley are fun, popular and safe to enjoy.